ShreyasMalakarjunPatil/PHEW/README.md

-#PHEW : Constructing Sparse Networks that Learn Fast and Generalize Well Without Training Data
+# PHEW : Constructing Sparse Networks that Learn Fast and Generalize Well Without Training Data

 This repository is the official implementation of [PHEW](https://arxiv.org/abs/2010.11354).

-## Requirements
+### Requirements

 To install requirements:

 ```setup
 pip3 install -r requirements.txt
 ```
-## Code Details (PHEW)
+### Code Details (PHEW)

-PHEW : If you are already working with a code base and just wish to add PHEW as a baseline, just copy the script PHEW/phew.py and call the function within it.
+If you are already working with a code base and just wish to add PHEW as a baseline, just copy the script PHEW / phew.py and call the function within it.

 ```train